transcelerate/ddf-home/overview.md

 <details>
 <summary>Click for answer</summary>
 <p></p>
-The DDF initiative will help many organizations, including pharmaceutical companies, CROs, standards organizations, upstream and downstream clinical vendors, investigator sites, regulatory agencies, technology companies, and open-source pharmaceutical and IT communities.
+The DDF initiative will help many organizations, including pharmaceutical companies, CROs, standards organizations, upstream and downstream clinical vendors, sites, regulatory agencies, technology companies, and the open-source pharmaceutical and IT communities.
 <p></p>
-With DDF, organizations across the research and development ecosystem will be able to leverage the open-source code of the SDR reference implementation and develop a framework to deploy their own SDR implementations.
-These implementations will enable efficiencies in clinical trial operations to help get medicines to patients faster.
+With DDF, organizations across the R&D ecosystem will be able to leverage the open-source code of the SDR reference implementation and develop a framework to deploy their own SDR implementations.
 <p></p>
 Watch a <a target="_blank" href="https://www.youtube.com/watch?v=Otg0d2385is">video</a> describing the benefits DDF initiative.
 <p></p>